romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 In the user query note that we use `findByOptional` method, which returns `undefined` when not found.

-There is a similar `findBy` method which would throw a `NotFoundError` when not found, but here we want to check it manually.
+There is a similar `findBy` method that would throw a `NotFoundError` when not found, but here we want to check it manually.

 Add the route function to the router: